Professor Tsachi Keren-Paz

 My scholarship has been cited by the Israeli Supreme Court and other appellate courts, influencing the development of Israeli law in the areas of damages awards for personal injury and defamation, compensation for injuries to autonomy in medical and consumer contexts and standard of care determinations.

-I am a member of the AHRC, ESRC and ISF (Israel Science Foundation) Peer Review Colleges and an Expert Panel member of the FWO (Research Foundation Flanders).
+I am a member of the REF 2021 law sub-panel (Specialist Adviser) and of the AHRC, ESRC and ISF (Israel Science Foundation) Peer Review Colleges and an Expert Panel member of the FWO (Research Foundation Flanders).
 Between 2013 and 2018 I served as Keele Law school’s research director.

 D. Jur. - Osgoode Hall Law School, York University

 LL.B. - Tel Aviv University- Magna cum Laude